GSA/digitalgov.gov/content/post/2015-08-12-challenge-module-2-its-all-about-the-teams-the-importance-of-operational-incentives-in-prizes.md

 date: 2015-08-12 11:10:17 -0400
-title: 'Challenge Module 2\: It’sAll About the Teams&mdash;The Importance of Operational Incentives in Prizes'
+title: 'Challenge Module 2\: It’s All About the Teams&mdash;The Importance of Operational Incentives in Prizes'
 summary: ' A strong incentive is the lifeblood of solving any challenge.
-That’sthe message experts offered August 4 as part of a Challenge.gov webinar series on running successful federal competitions.
+That’s the message experts offered August 4 as part of a Challenge.gov webinar series on running successful federal competitions.
 Sam Ortega, manager of'
 authors: [judy-romano]
 categories:
   - Challenges